-The Preceptor must liaise with the Clinical Placement Co-ordinator (CPC)10 who will contact the area specific Link Lecturer (LL) regarding the need to initiate an SLP.
-The CPC11 must liaise with the LL to arrange a meeting of the relevant personnel, consisting of a minimum of four and a maximum of five people.
+The Preceptor must liaise with the Clinical Placement Co-ordinator (CPC)13 who will contact the area specific Link Lecturer (LL) regarding the need to initiate an SLP.
+The CPC14 must liaise with the LL to arrange a meeting of the relevant personnel, consisting of a minimum of four and a maximum of five people.
 This must include the student, preceptor, LL, CPC and/or the CNM/CMM.
-The
+The CPC/LL, in advance of the meeting will provide the student and other personnel with the details of the meeting (the process, purpose, date, time, venue and persons to be present).

-10Where CPCs are not in place, the preceptor must liaise with the Clinical Development Coordinator or LL.
+13Where CPCs are not in place, the preceptor must liaise with the Clinical Development Coordinator or LL.

-11 If no CPC linked to a clinical area the LL arranges the SLP meeting of the relevant personnel, consisting of a minimum of three and a maximum of five persons and must include student, preceptor, LL and a CNM/CMM where possible.
+14 If no CPC linked to a clinical area the LL arranges the SLP meeting of the relevant personnel, consisting of a minimum of three and a maximum of five persons and must include student, preceptor, LL and a CNM/CMM where possible.